 Another potential key reason to this doesn’t directly speak to risks a board runs, but more to a requirement by a third party.
 Funding mechanisms such as venture capital and seed funding will typically require Directors and Officers insurance as a pre-requisite to closing out a funding deal.
 These outside parties want to see that their interests are protected and as such will make it a contractual obligation that a company get this in place before signing off.

-For starters, let’s assume that you want to limit this to the basics, medical and dental.
+Employee benefits, this is something that startups tend to have problems with.
+If for no other reason, money is tight but it is something you have to have if you expect to be able to recruit and retain employees.
+For the purposes of this Q&A, let’s assume that you want to limit this to the basics, medical and dental.
 Let’s also assume that you want to make a competitive contribution of 75% on a moderate to high level plan for both benefits.

 On medical coverage, a good cost yardstick for a plan in CA, NY or MA (a few of the higher cost markets) would be $500/month for a single employee, $1,000/month for couple or single parents and $1,800/month for a full family.
 For dental coverage, yardstick numbers would be $50, $100, $150/month for single/couple or single parents/family plan price points.

 If you are a funded startup looking to recruit and retain employees, that 75% employer contribution will make for a good yardstick as far as how much an employer will contribute.
 If a startup isn’t funded it will be less.
 If you are not a startup at all and in the tech space, it will likely be more.
 Industries where perhaps the fight for talent isn’t as bad (manufacturing, retail) this may a lesser percentage for startups.

 Getting to the bottom line on a 75% contribution on medical and dental, the employer contribution costs break out a follows: